 We find ourselves in unprecedented times due to the COVID-19 pandemic.
-Understandably, you and your organization are working furiously to pivot existing strategies and develop new ones to support the evolving needs of children and families, which are now more extensive due to the pandemic.
+Understandably, you and your organization are working furiously to pivot existing strategies and develop new ones to support the evolving needs of children and families in responding to COVID-19.
+Such needs are now more extensive due to the pandemic.

 Childhood Prosperity Lab (the Lab) is also evolving and stands ready to assist as you reimagine how best to support children and families through this difficult time.